-The role of a Board
+The Role of the Board

-Generally, the Board is responsible for setting the strategic direction, establishing effective governance, evaluating performance and assuring financial sustainability for the business.
-Directors govern the NHC on behalf of the Members.
-All Directors must comply with basic legal requirements under the Co-operatives National Law, which specifies four main duties for Directors with a number of other areas of key responsibility; these include a duty to act in good faith and honesty, act with care and diligence, avoid a conflict of interest, not to abuse a corporate opportunity or misuse information, and not to trade while insolvent.
-At the broadest possible level the Board has two fundamental responsibilities: to ensure compliance and to improve performance.
+The Board has two fundamental responsibilities: to ensure compliance and improve performance.
+All Directors must comply with basic legal requirements under the Cooperatives National Law (ACT) Act 2017.
+This includes a duty to act in good faith and honesty, act with care and diligence, avoid any conflicts of interest, not to abuse a corporate opportunity or misuse information, and not to trade while insolvent.

 - strategy formulation and implementation monitoring